uutzinger/Teaching/ReadMe.md

 Such as TaoTronics Computer Speaker ($50 on Amazon)
 and to connect audio output from computer to speaker with Amazon Basics 3.5mm male to male ($6.50 on Amazon).
 This is my "stage monitor" as sometimes its hard to hear the students.

+The lavalier microphone below together with additional USB audio input can also be used if one wants to walk around in front of whiteboard.

 ### Multiple Microphones
 Some setups might require multiple audio input channels such as Lavalier Microphone and streaming of arbitrary video sources.
 Most teaching does not need that.